Heritage Renovations

 Duplex Heritage Architects

-What you can and can’t do to a heritage-listed home will vary between state/territory and local councils.
-Rules generally revolve around preserving the style and appearance of the property, especially at the front façade of the home and any original features, and keeping a balance between the old and the new.
+What you can and can’t do to a heritage-listed home will vary between states/ territories and local councils.
+Rules generally centre on preserving the style and appearance of the property, especially the front façade of the home, maintaining original features, and ensuring a balance between the old and the new.

 Development consent is required from your local council and state or territory’s heritage council when altering or renovating a heritage-listed home.
 There are generally limitations on extending upwards, however the rear of the property can often be modified to include a low-rise extension.

-As architects with heritage experience we can advise prior to purchasing a heritage home.
-We have worked closely with local councils and understand what modifications will be possible.
-This can save making any costly mistakes before any decisions are made.
+As architects with extensive heritage experience we can advise you prior to purchasing a heritage home.
+We have worked closely with many local councils and understand what modifications will be possible, preventing costly mistakes before any decisions are made.

-Many people are discouraged when looking to purchase or renovate a heritage home as they don’t know what can be accomplished and the process involved.
+Many people are discouraged when looking to purchase or renovate a heritage home as they don’t know what can be accomplished or what the process involves.

 Heritage Architects-Manly